snapp-cab/SNPNetwork/SNPNetwork/Example/Pods/SNPUtilities/README.md

 ## Author

-arashzjahangiri@gmail.com, arashzjahangiri@gmail.com
+Arash Z. Jahangiri, arash.jahangiri@snapp.cab

+## Questions<br/>
+If you have any questions about the project, please contact via email: arash.jahangiri@snapp.cab

+Pull requests are welcome!

 ## License

-SNPUtilities is available under the MIT license.
+SNPNetwork is available under the MIT license.
 See the LICENSE file for more info.